Unread

 Lit lanterns against darkness with nothing more than a line of poetry

-Even now, standing in the aftermath of my own confession
+Standing in the aftermath of my own confession

 I reach instinctively toward words